Complexity of Geometric programming in the Turing model and application to nonnegative tensors: Points of minimum

 The Hessian of the log-Laplace transform of a nonnegative measure can be interpreted as the covariance matrix of a random variable with the same support as this measure (see e.g. proof of~\cite[Prop~7.2.1]{brazitikos}).
 Hence, as soon as this support contains an affine generating family, this Hessian is positive definite.
-In particular, we have the following standard result. \begin{lemma}[See e.g.~{\cite[Prop.~1]{CaGaPo:18}}] The function $f_{\cA}$ is strictly convex if, and only if, the vectors $\ba\in \cA$ constitute an affine generating family of $\R^n$. \end{lemma}
+In this way, we readily deduce the following standard result (the second statement appeared in~\cite[Prop.~1]{CaGaPo:18}). \begin{lemma} Let $\vec{E}$ be an affine vector space generated by $\cA$.
+Then the restriction of $f$ to $\vec{E}$ is strictly convex.
+In particular, the function $f$ is strictly convex on $\R^n$ if, and only if, the vectors $\ba\in \cA$ constitute an affine generating family of $\R^n$.